vikas07/vikas07/README.md

 ### Hello World 👋
     I am a fullstack software engineer from India.

-    - 🔭 Working on multiple frontend and backend project using React and Nodejs.
+    - 🔭 Working on multiple frontend and backend project using React, PHP, Python and Nodejs.
     - 🌱 Learning DevOps.